-WPC's plasma torch technology, which has been in development for over 30 years, is a high efficiency process heating device designed to operate with minimal maintenance in an industrial environment.
-The WPC plasma torch provides an inherent level of flexibility over combustion burners as it allows control over temperature, independent of fuel or oxygen throughput in the process.
-In general, the greater the temperature difference between the heat source and the material to be heated, the faster it can be processed.
+WPC's plasma torch technology, which has undergone over 30 years of development, is a highly efficient process heating device specifically engineered for minimal maintenance in industrial environments.
+The WPC plasma torch offers inherent flexibility compared to combustion burners, enabling precise temperature control independently of fuel or oxygen throughput during the process.
+Generally, the greater the temperature differential between the heat source and the material to be heated, the faster the processing can occur.

-· High reliability – over 500,000 hours in commercial operation
+- Exceptional reliability, with over 500,000 hours of commercial operation

-· Availability in a wide range of power inputs from 80 to 2,400 kW
+- Availability in a broad range of power inputs, spanning from 80 to 2,400 kW

 - Quick adjustment of power input to match process requirements.